Content Index

-The following example shows how to use Dompdf to convert HTML and generate PDF with minimal configuration.
+The following example shows how to use Dompdf to convert HTML and generate a PDF with minimal configuration.

 - Specify the HTML content in the loadHtml() method of the Dompdf class.